rnatella/software-security/fuzzing/ftp/README.md

 $ pip3 install scapy
 ```

-Move to the "mutiny" folder, and clone the submodule with mutiny:
+Move to the "mutiny" folder.
+If you did not previously, clone the submodule with mutiny:

 ```
 $ cd mutiny